approximatenumber/compose-backuper-script/README.md

 Script to backup named volumes of your services from docker-compose.yml

-It parses `docker-compose.yml`, finds named volume, runs little container with this volumes mounted there and saves it.
+It parses `docker-compose.yml`, finds named volume, runs little container with these volumes mounted there and saves it.

 ### Prepare